bpucker/FlavonoidFriday/README.md

 Do you have a new transcriptome and genome assembly of a plant species?
 If you are interested in studying the flavonoid biosynthesis, [KIPEs](https://github.com/bpucker/KIPEs) [(Pucker et al., 2020)](https://www.mdpi.com/2223-7747/9/9/1103/htm) could be helpful.
 KIPEs produces an annotation of the flavonoid biosynthesis players based on knowledge about the flavonoid biosynthesis in other species.
 A table of the involved genes and phylogenetic trees of all players in the pathways can serve as basis to investigate the flavonoid biosynthesis in a new species.

+### Excellent reviews about the flavonoid biosynthesis ###
+There are several excellent resources to get an overview of the flavonoid biosynthesis.
+This is an incomplete list:

+Winkel-Shirley, 2001: Flavonoid Biosynthesis.
+A Colorful Model for Genetics, Biochemistry, Cell Biology, and Biotechnology. doi:[10.1104/pp.126.2.485](http://www.plantphysiol.org/content/126/2/485)

+Grotewold, 2006: The Science of Flavonoids.
+[Book published by Springer](https://www.springer.com/de/book/9780387288215)

+Tohge _et al_., 2017: Current understanding of the pathways of flavonoid biosynthesis in model and crop plants. doi:[10.1093/jxb/erx177](https://doi.org/10.1093/jxb/erx177)

 ## Tweets with addtional background ##